terlan98/blog/content/posts/java-on-ios/java-on-ios.md

 </forceLinkClasses>
 ```

 > ⚠️  Force linking too many classes is not a good idea as it increases the size of your framework.
-As an optimization, you can replace the wildcard imports with more specific ones, linking only the classes that your code depends on.
+As an optimization, you can replace the wildcard patterns with more specific ones, linking only the classes that your code depends on.

 ### Duplicate symbol ‘_OBJC_CLASS_$_NSUserActivity'